Adanetx/react-project-api/README.md

 - As a signed in user, I would like to comment on other users' posts on the message board.
 - As a signed in user, I would like to edit my comment on other users' posts on the message board.
 - As a signed in user, I would like to delete my comment on other users' posts on the message board.
+- as a user I must able to add new category
+- as a user I must see user's posted categories
+- as a user I must delete my own resource
+- as a user I must able to update my own resource

 ### Strech Goal(s)